Threads, Echoes, and Ink

 About this Event

-This event will consist of three 15min talks.
-Each of them will look at Spain and Medieval Mediterranean culture from a different perspective.
+This event will consist of three 15-minute talks, each of which will look at Spain and medieval Mediterranean culture from a different perspective.
 The event will conclude with a discussion between the speakers and questions from the audience.

 Al-Andalus, Sefarad, – Spain?